GoogleContainerTools/google-container-tools-intellij/README.md

 <img src="docs/images/k8s-skaffold-run-targets.png" alt="Kubernetes with Skaffold pre-configured run targets" width="400"/>

-Now new run targets can be used to build the project and deploy it to Kubernetes or develop on Kubernetes cluster continuously.
+Now the new run targets can be used to build the project and deploy it to Kubernetes or develop on Kubernetes cluster continuously.
+With continuous development, the plugin uses Skaffold to watch the sources and dependencies of your project for changes, so that on any change, Skaffold builds and deploys your application to a Kubernetes cluster.

 However, before we can deploy and develop, we need to make sure we have access to the image repository where the project image is about to be pushed.
-By default project is configured to use [Google Container Registry](https://cloud.google.com/container-registry/) and a development project for the plugin which you probably don’t have access to.
+By default the project is configured to use [Google Container Registry](https://cloud.google.com/container-registry/) and a development project for the plugin which you probably don’t have access to.
 Once you have your repository set up ([Google Container Registry](https://cloud.google.com/container-registry/), [DockerHub](https://hub.docker.com/), private repository, etc.), you can edit run targets and specify it as a *default image repository* in run target settings:

 ![specify your repository in run target settings](docs/images/default-image-repo-settings.png)